unbeeyt/unbeeyt/README.md

 Hey there im Jay im a coding enthusiast based in germany.
-I mostly do HTML, JavaScript, CSS, Python.
+I have experience with C#, C++, Javascript, HTML,.NET and Python .
 Im courious person and im always developing besides my nursing job.
 Im a tech enthusiast since i was 10 learned HTML and CSS with a side bit of Javascript.